samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v3.0
+- Updated the 1.17.1 jar of the Purpur fork from hotfix2 to hotfix3
 ### v2.9
 - Fixed the download links of the Purpur fork
 ### v2.8